Domestic Abuse and Violent Crime

-Representatives from Hampshire Constabulary, Southern Domestic Abuse Service, Motiv8 and Gosport Borough Council will be at Gosport Ferry Terminal on Friday 23rd November from 09:00 – 11:00 hours raising awareness of Domestic Abuse in conjunction with the annual White Ribbon Day event.
-There will be information displays, leaflets, White Ribbon enamel badges and wristbands available (for a small donation) and free hot refreshments for all.
+Representatives from Hampshire Constabulary, Southern Domestic Abuse Service and Gosport Borough Council were at Gosport Ferry Terminal on Friday 23rd November raising awareness of Domestic Abuse in conjunction with the annual White Ribbon Day event.

-Contributions received will be donated to Southern Domestic Abuse Service, the local domestic abuse provider for Gosport in partnership with Hampshire County Council.
-Southern Domestic Abuse Service’s priority is to provide comprehensive and responsive services to meet the needs of women, children, young people and men experiencing domestic abuse.
+Contributions received were donated to Stop Domestic Abuse, the local domestic abuse provider for Gosport in partnership with Hampshire County Council.
+Their priority is to provide comprehensive and responsive services to meet the needs of women, children, young people and men experiencing domestic abuse.
 More information can be found at www.southerndas.org

 In an emergency always dial 999

 Clare’s Law website (Clare’s Law gives you the right to ask Police about a partner’s history if you’re concerned they could be violent) – http://www.hampshire.police.uk/internet/advice-and-information/abuse-against-the-person/domestic-violence-disclosure-scheme